nagygr/mango/go.md

 	source files with their lines coloured to red or green to show whether a given line was covered with a test or not

+## Logging during testing

+Printing to the standard out using `fmt.Print*` is not possible during testing, but the testing object has logging functions (`t.Logf(...)`).
+Logs are only shown for failing tests or when the `-test.v` flag is set when running the tests.

 # Concurrency

 ## Channels and wait groups